clementwroyer/strictsaddlencg/README.md

 - [A view of nonlinear CG (Fletcher/Reeves) as discretization of a dynamical system](https://link.springer.com/article/10.1007/s00466-020-01849-7)

 *Step 2.1.
-Adapt the GD analysis to show that NCG also escapes saddle points (with fixed stepsize).*
+Adapt the GD analysis to show that NCG also escapes saddle points (with fixed stepsize).
+[STATUS: DONE WITH FIXED MOMENTUM PARAMETER]*

 *Step 2.2.
 Study the line-search paper to show that NCG with line search also escapes saddle points.*

 *Step 2.3.
 Propose a perturbed variant?*

+**STATUS (JULY 2026): Question 2 will be combined with Question 1.
+The idea would be to use restarted nonlinear CG for large gradient steps, then switch to a non-restarted method (heavy-ball, GD) for perturbed steps.**

 ## Question 3: Can we show that the nonconvex regression problem is strict saddle?